BlueComet4314/Thermometry-Sensor-Instructions/README.md

 The second DB15 connector/cable will be there as a guide to look at as you solder the wires.
 Instead of following the numbers on the connector you are soldering on, follow the numbers on the other DB15 connector.
-It will be the same soldering methode, except backwards.
+It will be the same soldering method, except backwards.

 After this however, you will no longer be able to test the Thermometry boards without the feedthrough flange as the genderswapper.
-The normal gender swapper doesn't have flipped pins (15 _is_ connected to 15, 8 to 8, etc.).
+The normal gender swapper doesn't have flipped pins (15 _is_ connected to 15, 5 to 5, etc.).

 I suggest having an extra set of QWIIC cables connected to a DB15 that is soldered the normal way.
 That way if you need to test/assay something on the main thermo sensor board or PT100 board, you won't need the metal flange and extra cable to do so.